What’s currently happening in the Boroughbridge & District Historical Society?

-The committee has met twice recently using Zoom.
-Our main item for discussion was whether to recommence our monthly meetings in September.
+The committee has met several times during the pandemic, using Zoom.
+Our main item for discussion has been when to recommence our monthly society meetings.
 We considered government guidance relating to community club meetings, the availability of suitable venues for meetings, the age profile of our membership and the practical issues involved in managing meetings safely.